BoMartinez/20200905-ds4a-project/06. entregables/01 Project Scoping.md

 ## Business Impact

-The planning of the public transportation services is one of the most important areas of the city planning.
+The planning of public transportation services is one of the most important areas of city planning.
 This allows to generate an accurate offer to the passengers without increasing operational costs nor generate traffic jam in the important avenues.
-With the information of the number of passengers on each route and each point in the city, transportation planning policies can be designed to benefit the community in terms of saving travel time or optimizing transportation routes to expand the coverage of the transportation network.
+With the information on the number of passengers on each route and each point in the city, transportation planning policies can be designed to benefit the community in terms of saving travel time or optimizing transportation routes to expand the coverage of the transportation network.

 ## Specific Problem